sigmorphon/2023InflectionST/README.md

 ### Timeline

+  * February 15, 2023: Task website is complete, and accepting registrations to the mailing list
- * March 1, 2023: Data is released to participants
+  * February 17, 2023: Data preparation is complete, and training and evaluation data is released to participants
- * March 14, 2023: Baseline systems released to participants
+  * February 22, 2023: Baseline systems released to participants
- * April 14, 2023: Test data is available for participants
+  * March 31, 2023: Test data is available for participants
- * April 21, 2023: Final Submissions are due.
+  * April 21, 2023: Final Submissions are due
   * April 25, 2023: Results announced to participants
   * May 8, 2023: System papers due for review
   * May 22, 2023: Reviews back to participants
   * May 31, 2023:  CR deadline; task paper due from organizers

 ### Submission Instructions

+Please submit your team's results to canaanbreiss1@gmail.com, CC'ing your team.

 ### Organizers